gershon7777/ThyroidDx/README.md

 The dataset used in this project originates from the **UCI Thyroid Disease dataset**, a benchmark dataset designed for evaluating classification algorithms in medical decision-making.

+The data consists of demographic information, hormone measurements (TSH, T3, TT4, T4U, FTI), medication status, medical history, and clinician-assigned diagnostic labels.
+Missing values are present in several laboratory features and are handled during preprocessing.

 ### General Characteristics

 | Property | Description |